 My original plan as I pulled into the Newtonmore station, was to take out my phone and Google Maps myself to the museum.
 My phone laughs at me.
 Above a black empty void that appears to be a symbol for signal is an “H”.
 It must mean Hell No.

 “But I need to tweet and post to my friends!”
 I whine to my phone.

-“Hell No you ain’t doin any of that,” it retorts smugly.
+“Hell no you ain’t doin any of that,” it smugly retorts silently.